Melton Mowbray: Entertainment and facilities

 Melton's radio station, 103 FM The Eye, broadcasts to Melton Borough and the Vale of Belvoir and parts of Rushcliffe Borough.
 It can also be heard on the internet.
 When launched in 2005, it was the first in the UK to go on the air under the new tier of community radio, licensed by the broadcasting regulator OFCOM.
 The station has since won awards for its work.
-It is named after the local River Eye.
+It is named after the local river, the Eye.

 The Stapleford Miniature Railway, built in 1958, is a private, steam-hauled passenger railway at Stapleford Park about 3 mi to the east of Melton Mowbray.
 Famous for a fleet of steam locos and its scenic location, it attracts visitors and tourists for two public charity events each year.
 It has the same 10+1/4 in gauge as the Town Estates railway around Play Close Park in Melton.

 Also 1/2 mi to the north-east of Melton is the Twinlakes Theme Park, with a range of family attractions and rides.
 The Waterfield Leisure Pools include a gym and fitness suite, as well as swimming.

 The library in Wilton Road is close to the town centre.
 Adjacent is Melton Theatre, part of Brooksby Melton College, on the junction with Asfordby Road.
 The theatre, first opened in 1976, was recently refurbished.
 In the past few years, it has produced ballet, opera and stage plays and provided a venue for bands and acts, pantomime and art shows.

 Melton has a fire station, a police station, and a hospital that includes St Mary's Maternity Centre.
-The War Memorial Hospital off Ankle Hill, originally Wyndham Lodge, was donated to the town in 1920 by Colonel Richard Dalgleish.
+The War Memorial Hospital off Ankle Hill, originally Wyndham Lodge, was donated to the town in 1920 by Colonel Richard Dalgliesh.
 It was sold in 2010 to help fund St Mary's Hospital.
 Melton Country Park provides green space.

 Education

 The town's secondary schools are Long Field Academy and John Ferneley College for pupils aged 11–16 and the Melton Vale Post 16 Centre (MV16) for sixth-formers.
 Its primary schools are Brownlow, Grove, St Francis RC, St Mary's C of E, Sherard and Swallowdale.
 Birchwood Special School caters for pupils of primary and secondary-school age.
 Melton's largest school was the King Edward VII, which at one time had some 2,000 pupils aged 11–19.
 It was founded as a grammar school in 1910, became comprehensive in the late 1960s, and closed after reaching its centenary.
 Brooksby Melton College provides vocational, further and higher education in a wide range of subjects at a campus in Asfordby Road and at its Brooksby campus 6 mi out of town.

+Several independent schools provide bus services to Melton.
+These include Oakham School, founded in 1584, a co-educational day and boarding school; Stamford School, established in 1532, also a co-educational day and boarding school; and the Loughborough Schools Foundation, which oversees Loughborough Grammar School, a boys’ day and boarding school, and Loughborough High School, a girls’ day school.